pgurve22/5G-NR-New-Radio-PDSCH-Transceiver-Chain/README.md

 - B**it Puncturing:** Discards some of the encoded bits (usually parity bits) if the number of encoded bits exceeds the allocated resources.

 ![fig2](fig5.png)

+### Code Block Concatenation
+This is the step that combines the multiple code blocks resulting from the previous processing steps into a single data stream for transmission.

+After rate matching, the processed code blocks are combined into a single data stream.
+The concatenation is performed in a specific order to ensure that the receiver (UE) can correctly separate and decode the individual code blocks.
+Typically, the code blocks are concatenated in the order they were segmented from the original transport block.

 ![fig2](fig6.png)

+### Scrambling
+Scrambling process is the step that introduces randomness to the transmitted data, ensuring uniform power distribution, interference management, data privacy, and accurate channel estimation.
+Scrambling and descrambling operations are performed at the transmitter and receiver, respectively, using the same cell-specific scrambling sequence.
+Scrambling introduces randomness to the transmitted data by applying a pseudo-random binary sequence (PRBS) to the data stream.
+This operation ensures that the transmitted signal has a uniform power distribution across different frequency and time resources.
+Scrambling also aids in mitigating inter-cell interference, improving data privacy, and allowing the receiver (UE) to perform accurate channel estimation.
+Some of highlights of this process are :

+Scrambling Sequence: The scrambling process uses a cell-specific scrambling sequence generated based on the cell ID and a scrambling identity.
+The scrambling identity can be unique for each user (UE) within a cell, ensuring that the scrambling sequences used by different UEs are orthogonal to each other.
+Bitwise XOR: The scrambling process involves a bitwise exclusive-or (XOR) operation between the input data stream (resulting from the code block concatenation step) and the scrambling sequence.
+The output of this operation is a scrambled data stream.
+Impact on Data Rate: Scrambling does not change the data rate, as it only modifies the data stream by introducing randomness.
+The data rate is determined by other channel processing steps, such as LDPC encoding and rate matching.

 ![fig2](fig7.png)

+8) Modulation
+The modulation step is essential for converting the binary data stream into complex symbols suitable for wireless transmission.
+The choice of modulation scheme affects the data rate, spectral efficiency, and robustness against noise and interference.
+In 5G, 4 different modulation schemes are supported as of now.

+QPSK: QPSK modulates 2 bits per symbol, offering low data rates with high robustness against noise and interference.
+16QAM: 16QAM modulates 4 bits per symbol, providing a balance between data rate and robustness.
+64QAM: 64QAM modulates 6 bits per symbol, enabling higher data rates but with reduced robustness compared to QPSK and 16QAM.
+256QAM: 256QAM modulates 8 bits per symbol, offering the highest data rates with the lowest robustness among the supported modulation schemes.
+The choice of modulation scheme depends on factors such as channel conditions, link adaptation, and UE capabilities.